ChromAIca/ChromAIca.github.io/ImagenHub/README.md

 </p>

 - BlendedDiffusion: `[0, 0]`.
 Generated content can not be regarded as strawberry, SC=0.
 In general the image is unnatural, PR=0.
 - Glide: `[0.5, 0]`.
 Generated content looks like strawberry but it's unnatural, SC=0.5.
-Edi region does not seemlessly blend with context, PR=0.
+Edi region does not seamlessly blend with context, PR=0.
 - SDInpaint: `[2, 1]`.
 Succesfully edits a clear strawberry, SC=2.
 The bottom left part of the generated content does not blend well with the context.
 - SDXLInpaint: `[0, 1]`.
 Fail to add strawberry, SC=0.
 THe bottom left part has unexpected red.